DIRACGrid/DIRACOS/docs/0_concepts.md

 ### Bootstrap issue

 There is a boostrap issue with mock: mock needs gdb which, when compiled with python support, needs python.
-The point is that we want to use pyton 2.7 (at the moment), which is different from the system python (2.6) used to compile gdb.
+The point is that we want to use python 2.7 (at the moment), which is different from the system python (2.6) used to compile gdb.
 Thus, to solve that, we need to:

 1. Compile python and put it in our repository
 2. Recompile gdb without python support, or with our python